Skip to content

 Values, Influences and Peers (VIP)

-The 2022/2023 plaque and winning design t-shirt were presented to Amalie DeHann from St. Ursula Council #9551, Knights of Columbus, by Mr. Gerard Masse, Special Constable Brooks, and Special Constable Koldyk of the Crime Prevention and Community Safety Section of Chatham-Kent Police Service.
-Amalie’s t-shirt design will be worn by all of the V.I.P. graduates in the St. Clair District Catholic School Board in Chatham.
+The plaque and winning design t-shirt were presented to Jolene Wood today by Mr. Marc Eskritt from the Optimist Club of Blenheim and Special Constable Koldyk of the Crime Prevention and Community Safety Section of Chatham-Kent Police Service.

-The 2022/2023 plaque and winning design t-shirt were presented to Jordyn Lafaive by the Wheatley Optimist Club and Special Constable Koldyk of the Crime Prevention and Community Safety Section of Chatham-Kent Police Service.
-Jordyn’s design will be worn by all of the V.I.P. graduates in the public schools within the Municipality of Chatham-Kent and all of the schools in Wallaceburg.
+Jolene’s design will be worn by all the grade 5 V.I.P. graduates in the public schools within the Municipality of Chatham-Kent and all the schools in Wallaceburg.